About the programme

 During the MSc programme in Agricultural Economics you receive instruction in the form of lectures, seminars, practical, and theoretical exercises.
 There will also be a good deal of project work.
 You will be working both independently and in project groups.

-With the elective and restricted elective courses you can personalise your study programme.
+You have a lot of freedom to personalise your study programme, as you only follow two compulsory courses during your first year.
+The rest of your courses are restricted elective courses, chosen from a list, or elective courses, where you are completely free to choose.
 You can, for example, follow courses offered at the Faculty of Science, at other faculties at the University of Copenhagen, or at Copenhagen Business School.

 Do a Project in Practice or Study Abroad